 The Company acquired a 120-unit apartment complex in April 1995 for \$875,000.
 The Company received a \$975,000 loan that converted to a grant from the City of Riverside for the purpose of acquisition and rehabilitation and, in 1996, the Company was awarded \$2,200,000 in Federal Tax Credits for the project.
 In December 1996, the project was sold to a tax credit partnership in which the Company retained a \$905,000 capital account, as well as a 1% interest as a general partner for which it is entitled to receive a management fee and 75.9% of the project cash flow.
 During 2005 during a refinancing of the project the Company received distributions used to reduce debts and changed its interest from developer general partner to limited partner reducing both income and liability exposure.
-During February 2012 the Company sold this investment and retired a substantial portion of debt that been carried since 2004.
+This investment was sold during the first quarter of 2012.